hipe/tmx/lib/skylab/headless/doc/issues/139-the-perfect-agent-interaction-model.md

 • ### be funcy
   pass simple arguments in, get one result value back, "function"-like. maybe the agent even *is* a function. you don't know, which is the point.
-  (MetaHell::Funcy in all its 3 lines of glory facilitates this.)
+  (M-etaHell::Funcy in all its 3 lines of glory facilitates this.)

 • ### huge iambic parameter lists
   if you need more than one or two arguments you might consider using an